Collaborating to improve our understanding of methane emissions along the natural gas value chain

-The Collaboratory to Advance Methane Science (CAMS) is a research collaboration on methane science directed by some of the world’s top leaders in energy development and administered by GTI, a leading research, development, and training organization.
+The Collaboratory to Advance Methane Science (CAMS) is a research collaboration on methane science directed by some of the world’s top leaders in energy development and administered by GTI Energy, a leading research, development, and training organization.

-To better inform opportunities for emission reduction, the Collaboratory will advance the science of methane emissions through robust, peer-reviewed research.
-It will harmonize results across research areas and measurement methodologies.
+To better inform opportunities for emission reduction, the Collaboratory advances the science of methane emissions through robust, peer-reviewed research.
+It harmonizes results across research areas and measurement methodologies.

-The research will study technologies to improve the detection of leaks, identification of specific sources, and characterization of emissions to ensure mitigation strategies are most effective.
-The findings of sound, transparent data and analyses will be made available to all through publication in scientific journals.
+The research studies technologies to improve the detection of leaks, identification of specific sources, and characterization of emissions to ensure mitigation strategies are most effective.
+The findings of sound, transparent data and analyses are made available to all through publication in scientific journals.

-The initiative will work to reduce methane emissions and carbon footprint along the entire value chain, from production to end use—including detection, measurement, and quantification.
+The initiative works to reduce methane emissions and carbon footprint along the entire value chain, from production to end use—including detection, measurement, and quantification.

 What We Do

-- Effectively leverage finite resources—realizing over 6x return on investment—for scientific studies to address methane emissions along the entire value chain, from production to end use
+- Effectively leverage finite resources for scientific studies to address methane emissions along the entire value chain, from production to end use

-- Produce sound, transparent data and analysis to inform emissions reduction efforts, regulations, and policy development
+- Produce real-time, accurate, on-the-ground data to effectively reduce emissions and inform analysis, regulations, and policy development

 - Publish project results in peer-reviewed scientific journals and engage in communications initiatives to build public awareness of our results and conclusions to establish CAMS as a thought leader on these issues